Samantha Bee ‘Full Frontal’ Segment Made Fun Of Stage IV Cancer Patient

 Samantha Bee has enjoyed a popular cable television following since breaking away from the Daily Show and starting her own weekly talk show on TBS.
-But a recent segment has her new show under fire after inadvertently making fun of a stage IV cancer patient.
+But a recent segment has her new show under fire after inadvertently making fun of a stage four cancer patient.

 For many still reeling from the election season’s results, Bee’s Full Frontal has become a release of sorts.